eyalJackman/fsa-state-new/README.md

 </div>

-### The project creates a finite state automaton with state creation, transition creation, and state traversal given an input string.
+### The project creates a non-deterministic finite state automaton with state creation, transition creation, and state traversal given an input string.

 ---
 ## Built With